Cacti/documentation/Templates.md

 Color | Depending on the graph item type, you can select a color for the graph item.
 This field only applies to the graph item types AREA, STACK, LINE1, LINE2, and LINE3.
 Opacity/Alpha Channel | For a colored graph item, you may optionally select an opacity (alpha channel).
 This option is not available with RRDTool-1.0.x.
 Graph Item Type | This field is important because it defines what kind of graph item this is.
 Types such as AREA, STACK, LINE1, LINE2, and LINE3 are used to represent data on the graph, while COMMENT and GPRINT are used put on the legend.
 The LEGEND type is specific to Cacti only and can be used if you want to Cacti to automatically create a GPRINT-LAST/GPRINT-AVERAGE/GPRINT-MAXIMUM graph item for you.
 Note: You must always put an AREA item before using STACK or your graph will not render.
-Consolidation Function | This tells RRDTool which consolidation function to use when representing this data on the graph.
+Consolidation Function | This tells RRDtool which consolidation function to use when representing this data on the graph.
 You will typically use AVERAGE for most things on the graph area, and LAST/MAXIMUM as well for GPRINT items.
 CDEF Function | If you want to apply a CDEF function to the graph item, select one here.
 Check out the CDEF section of the manual for more information.
 Value | This field is only used with the HRULE/VRULE graph item types.
 Type any valid integer to draw the line at for HRULE or the time of the day HH:MM for VRULE.
 GPRINT Type | If this item is a GPRINT, you can choose how you want the number to be formatted.
 You can add your own in the GPRINT Presets section of Cacti.